Pope Benedict XII: Early life

-Little is known of the origins of Jacques Fournier.
-He is believed to have been born in Canté in the County of Foix around the 1280s to a family of modest means.
-He became a Cistercian monk and left the countryside to study at the University of Paris.
-In 1311 he was made Abbot of Fontfroide Abbey and quickly became known for his intelligence and organizational ability.
-In 1317 he was made Bishop of Pamiers.
-There he undertook a rigorous hunt for Cathars, such as Guillaume Bélibaste, which won him praise from religious authorities, but alienated the local people.
+Jacques Fournier was born in Saverdun in the County of Foix around 1285.
+He joined the Cistercian Order and studied at the Collège des Bernardins at the University of Paris.
+In 1311 he was made Abbot of Fontfroide Abbey and quickly became known for his intelligence and organisational ability.

+In 1317, Jacques was made Bishop of Pamiers.
+It was here he undertook rigorous measures against Cathars, assisting Bernard Gui in some investigations.
+Fournier's investigation captured Guillaume Bélibaste, who was burned at the stake in 1321.
+Motivated by Philip V's edict against lepers, Jacques also investigated the supposed leper water-poisoning conspiracy and tortured the director of the Pamiers leprosarium, Guillaume Agasse, into giving a confession to the charges.

 His efforts against the Cathars of Montaillou in the Ariège were carefully recorded in the Fournier Register, which he took to Rome and deposited in the Vatican Library.
 His transcription was edited by Jean Duvernoy and has been documented by Emmanuel Le Roy Ladurie's pioneering microhistory, Montaillou, village occitan.

-In 1326, upon the successful rooting out of the last – it was believed – Cathars of the south, he was made Bishop of Mirepoix in the Ariège, and, a year later, in 1327, he was made a cardinal.
+In 1326, upon the successful rooting out of the last – it was believed – Cathars of the south, Jacques was made Bishop of Mirepoix in the Ariège, and, a year later, in 1327, he was made a cardinal.

-Accession to papacy
+Upon his elevation to cardinal, Jacques continued to wear his Cistercian cowl, which garnered him the nickname the "white cardinal".
+He often advised Pope John XXII on doctrinal matters, which included the heretical nature of magic.
+Jacques was tasked by the pope with examining the works of Peter John Olivi, Meister Eckhart, William of Ockham and Michael of Cesena.

+Election

-Fournier succeeded John XXII as pope, after being elected in the conclave of 1334.
-The conclave opened on 13 December, and it appeared that there might be a quick election.
+The Conclave opened on 13 December 1334, and it appeared that there might be a quick election.
 A two-thirds majority were prepared to elect Cardinal Jean-Raymond de Comminges, the Bishop of Porto, if he would only swear in advance to agree not to return the papacy to Rome.
 Comminges refused to make any promises in order to get elected.
-The conclave therefore ground on through lengthy discussions.
-As Fournier himself said, "... in the discussion held over the election of a future pope, they could certainly have agreed on others more conspicuous for the repute of their great merits...", in other words, there were a number of possible candidates.
-The Cistercian cardinal, Jacques Fournier, was elected on the evening of 20 December 1334, after Vespers, on the eighth day of the conclave.

-The election of Fournier happened as the result of an accident.
-According to the Catholic Encyclopedia:

-Papal policy and activity

-Benedict XII was a reforming pope who did not carry out the policies of his predecessor.
-He chose to make peace with Holy Roman Emperor Louis IV, and as far as possible came to terms with the Franciscans, who were then at odds with the Roman See.
-He tried to curb the luxuries of the monastic orders, though without much success.
-He also ordered the construction of the Palais des Papes in Avignon.
+The Conclave therefore proposed Jacques Fournier's name, almost as a dare.
+Owing to his inexperience in politics, it was believed he would not get the votes.
+Upon Jacques' election the conclave was astonished, while Jacques stated, "You have elected an ignoramus".
+Jacques Fournier took the name of Benedict XII as the pope on 8 January 1335.

+Papacy

+From the beginning of his pontificate, Benedict worked to reform the Curia and secular clergy in an effort to curb clerical avarice and nepotism as well as abuses in the granting of benefices.
+However, the religious orders were the primary target of his major reform efforts.
+By 1335–1336, Benedict had enacted changes that are viewed as one of the milestones of his pontificate.